lunik1/docker-tt-rss/README.md

 A fork of the deprecated linuxserver.io tt-rss container.
-Uses latest master of tt-rss when built.
+Uses latest master of tt-rss when built and rebult when commits are added to the tt-rss master branch.

 NOT supported or endorsed by the linuxserver.io team.